- Professor of film studies, media studies, and political science at the University of Rhode Island

 Vocino became the center of controversy in 2003 when Nathaniel Nelson, a student in Vocino’s class titled “Political Philosophy: Plato to Machiavelli,” went public with a report about the professor’s egregious disregard for professional standards of conduct.
 According to Nelson, Vocino entered the classroom on the first day of the semester and announced: “My name is Michael Vocino and I like dick.”
 During that same class session, said Nelson, Vocino asked Nelson if he was “queer,” and announced that he himself had not engaged in sexual relations for quite some time because he was waiting for “true love.”
 “In speaking to other students after this opening class,” said Nelson, “I learned that Professor Vocino’s actions that day were not extraordinary, but typical of his teaching style.”

 Nelson also reported that Vocino: (a) spent a significant amount of class time discussing the subject of sex, which the professor commonly referred to as “fu**ing”; (b) had once devoted an entire class period of his Political Philosophy course to a discussion of masturbation; (c) had once told him that he thought Nelson “hot”; (d) occasionally urged male students to try “making out” with other males and to then describe their experiences for the class; (e) had expressed his wish to see men wear tighter pants because he liked “bums”; and (f) would sometimes ask members of the class for hugs.
-According to one RIU faculty member, Vocino had also been known to use the university email system to inform his colleagues of his acquisition of new pornographic material for the school library.
+According to one RIU faculty member, Vocino had also been known to use the university email system to inform his colleagues about his acquisition of new pornographic material for the school library.

 On another occasion, said Nelson, Vocino’s class session centered on whether President George W. Bush’s decision to deploy troops in Iraq made him a “serial killer.”
 Nelson also reported that Vocino routinely characterized fundamentalist Christians as “crazy” “idiots” and “nuts” who “hate[d] fags” and wanted homosexuals to be “ston[ed] … to death.”